-In FY 2024, BIO will continue to invest in the National Ecological Observatory Network by expanding the biorepository capacity.
+In FY 2025, BIO will continue to invest in the world-leading National Ecological Observatory Network by modernizing deployed sensors.
 CISE, through its Office of Advanced Cyberinfrastructure, will oversee the construction of LCCF and will support cyberinfrastructure and cybersecurity efforts at major facilities through an internal NSF working group.
-GEO and MPS will continue to provide operations and maintenance (O&M) funding to major facilities, with a focus on maintaining state-of-the-art capability and addressing deferred maintenance items and upgrades.
+GEO and MPS will continue to provide operations and maintenance (O&M) funding to major facilities, with a focus on maintaining state-ofthe-art capabilities and addressing deferred maintenance items and upgrades.
+GEO and MPS will also continue to develop concepts for new potential RI investments that will keep the U.S. at the forefront of global science.
 Additional investment in logistics support for the U.S. Antarctic Program will enable OPP to advance critical climate-focused research in West Antarctica, where glacial instabilities have been recently discovered.
-OIA administers the MRI and Midscale RI Track 1 programs, in which all directorates are overseeing funded projects.
-The requested funding level in FY 2024 will enable more awards in each of these programs, expanding access to cutting-edge RI to a broader population of researchers and students.
-All directorates support research resources, smaller scale RI that nonetheless enables discovery and innovation across NSF's portfolio of awards.
+OIA administers the MRI and Mid-scale RI Track 1 programs, in which all directorates are overseeing funded projects.
+The requested funding level in FY 2025 will enable critical awards in each of these programs, expanding access to cutting-edge RI to a broader population of researchers and students.
+All directorates support research resources, smaller scale RI that also enables discovery and innovation across NSF's portfolio of awards.
 Finally, through SBE's National Center for Science and Engineering Statistics, further investment will be made in the America's Data Hub Consortium to expand provision of and access to data from Federal agencies.